-- To receive and adopt the Directors' Report and Statement and the Audited Financial Statements of the Company for the financial year ended 31 December 2016 together with the Auditors' Report thereon.
-(Resolution 1) - 2.
-To re-elect Ms Carol Yang Xiao-Qing, a Director retiring by rotation pursuant to Bye-Law 86 of the Company's Bye-Laws.
+- 1. To receive and adopt the Directors' Report and Statement and the Audited Financial Statements of the Company for the financial year ended 31 December 2017 together with the Auditors' Report thereon.
+(Resolution 1) - To re-elect Mr Xia Junwei, a Director retiring by rotation pursuant to Bye-Law 86 of the Company's Bye-Laws.
 [See Explanatory Note (i)] (Resolution 2) - 3.
-To re-elect Mr Lim Tai Toon, a Director retiring by rotation pursuant to Bye-Law 86 of the Company's Bye-Laws.
-[See Explanatory Note (ii)] (Resolution 3) - 4.
-To approve the payment of Directors' fees of S\$201,000.00 for the financial year ending 31 December 2017, to be paid quarterly in arrears.
-(2016: S\$201,000.00) (Resolution 4) - To re-appoint Messrs SyCip Gorres Velayo & Co. as the Company's Auditors and to authorise the Directors to fix their remuneration.
-(Resolution 5) - 6.
+To re-elect Mr Lam Kwong Fai, a Director retiring by rotation pursuant to Bye-Law 86 of the Company's Bye-Laws.[See Explanatory Note (ii)] (Resolution 3) - 4.
+To re-elect Mr Lim Yeow Beng, a Director retiring pursuant to Bye-Law 85 of the Company's Bye-Laws.
+[See Explanatory Note (iii)] (Resolution 4) - 5.
+To approve the payment of Directors' fees of S\$240,000.00 for the financial year ending 31 December 2018, to be paid quarterly in arrears.
+(2017: S\$201,000.00) (Resolution 5) - 6.
+To re-appoint Messrs SyCip Gorres Velayo & Co. as the Company's Auditors and to authorise the Directors to fix their remuneration.
+(Resolution 6) - 7.
 To transact any other ordinary business which may properly be transacted at an Annual General Meeting.